 And, another shot I took of Mr. Terry and his equally charming wife outside their home, Higham Hall in Suffolk, UK.

-Hi son Frances Terry worked with his father for about 20 years but in recent years has gone off on his own.
+Hi, son Frances Terry worked with his father for about 20 years but has gone off on his own in recent years.

-Frances Terry, Ben Pentreath and George Saumarez Smith are talked about in this post as the new guard of classical architects in the UK.
+Frances Terry, Ben Pentreath, and George Saumarez Smith are discussed in this post as the new guard of classical architects in the UK.

 In the US, we have many fabulous classical architects.
 Here are three of my favorites.
 And all three have the most exquisitely tasteful websites.